d-ries/linux-essentials/05_filecontents/01_course.md

 ```

 #### Copy files using cat
-Knowing what we learnt about using _input redirection_ (`>`) we can actually use this to copy file contents to another file as follows:
+Knowing what we learnt about using _output redirection_ (`>`) we can actually use this to copy file contents to another file as follows:
 ```
 student@linux-ess:~$ cat jokes.txt > jokes2.0.txt
 student@linux-ess:~$ cat jokes2.0.txt